 Presenting symptoms of loss of upper extremity function, with or without axial neck pain

-Cervical spondylotic myelopathy (CSM) remains a poorly defined syndrome.
+Degenerative cervical myelopathy (DCM) remains a poorly defined syndrome.
 It includes often painless reduction of neurological function arising from compression of the spinal cord due to a variety of degenerative changes in the cervical spine.
 These changes can include bony overgrowth at any of the disc or facet joints (i.e., osteophytes), ligamentous changes or calcification, instability, or change in alignment of the joints (i.e., kyphotic deformity).
 The extent of radiological involvement may not correlate with the extent of neurological involvement.

 From the history of weakness and/or numb, clumsy hand syndrome, a correlative neurological examination is important to identify whether this is a subjective or objective finding.
 The most common initial signs of myelopathy are mild hand weakness (particularly in the intrinsic muscles of the hand, such as the interossei), loss of coordination in hand function (such as typing), and mild gait ataxia.
 More severe symptoms can include profound weakness of the hands, bowel and bladder difficulties, and severe gait ataxia.

-There is rarely a significant loss of proximal muscle strength in the arms or legs, and such loss would be a clear red flag beyond cervical spondylotic myelopathy.
+There is rarely a significant loss of proximal muscle strength in the arms or legs, and such loss would be a clear red flag beyond DCM.
 Cervical myelopathy can worsen acutely with injury to the cervical spine, although there is usually a pre-injury history of loss of function.

 If there are neurological signs suggesting loss of function beyond a single nerve root, a cervical MRI is important to distinguish the specific nature of any neural compression.
 Cervical MRI scans clearly show spinal cord compression and deformation with usually internal T2 (white) signal changes in the spinal cord.

-A cervical MRI will also indicate alternate causes, including malignancy, infection, inflammatory diseases, and intrinsic myelopathy or internal damage to the spinal cord (i.e., multiple sclerosis, amyotrophic lateral sclerosis).
+A cervical MRI with and without contrast may be considered, which will indicate alternate causes, including malignancy, infection, inflammatory diseases, and intrinsic myelopathy or internal damage to the spinal cord (i.e., multiple sclerosis, amyotrophic lateral sclerosis).
 If the weakness and/or sensory loss is unilateral, then another consideration is brachial plexopathy (neuralgic amyotrophy) due to spontaneous viral neuronitis, often with initial neck pain.

 Because the neurological abnormalities arise from spinal cord compression and upper motor neuron dysfunction rather than nerve compression, EMG or NCV is a negative diagnostic test in cervical myelopathy, as nerve studies primarily demonstrate lower motor neuron changes.
 However, the EMG/NCV can be helpful to differentiate cervical myelopathy from more peripheral disorders, such as ulnar neuropathy or carpal tunnel syndrome, which can mimic many of the symptoms.